 Our Founding Story

 Greg Taylor, Cam Heaps and Greg Cromwell had been colleagues at one of Canada's premier microbreweries in the late 1980's and 90's, before it was bought out by a national brewer and closed down, like so many of Ontario’s independent breweries.
-As they sat around the campfire, the self-named "Three Fired Guys" dreamed of running their own brewery one day—one that would make a Pilsner to compete with the best in the world.
+As they sat around the campfire, the self-named "Three Fired Guys" dreamed of running their own brewery one day—one that would make beer to compete with the best in the world.

 The Good Beer Folks

 What began as the dream of “Three Fired Guys” has grown into a family of dedicated beer-lovers who all work hard to enrich the history of craft brewing with exceptional beer.

 The Steam Whistle staff are known affectionately as The Good Beer Folks, and they’re the heart and soul of the Steam Whistle experience.
 So whether you visit us at our home at The Roundhouse or take part in one of hundreds of community events sponsored by us, we hope to greet you with a smile and raise a hearty “cheers” with you.

 Over the decades, Steam Whistle has grown from an idea dreamt by the “Three Fired Guys” into one of Canada’s most beloved independent breweries.
 Find out how Canada’s Premium Beer came to be.